Shots (LMFAO song)

-"Shots" is a song performed by American electro recording duo LMFAO featuring American rapper Lil Jon.
-It was released as the third single from the first album Party Rock.
-The song was written by Jonathan Smith, Skyler Austen Gordy, Stefan Kendal Gordy, and Eric Delatorre.
+"Shots" is a song by American electronic music duo LMFAO featuring American rapper Lil Jon.
+It was released as the third single from the first album Party Rock, it also appeared on Lil Jon's debut solo album Crunk Rock.
+The song was written by Redfoo, Sky Blu, Lil Jon, and Eric Delatorre.

-In the 2010s, Shots became a go-to drinking anthem and pub song, it can also be a communal drinking song, citing the repetitive chorus chant of "Shots, Shots, Shots!" being used colloquially.
-13 years later, during the COVID-19 pandemic, Shots was used as an incentive at pharmacies and clinics in North America as a celebratory song for the general public getting vaccinated, being a word play for the COVID-19 "shot" or "jab".
+In the 2010s, the song became a go-to drinking anthem and pub song, it can also be a communal drinking song, citing the repetitive chorus chant of "Shots, Shots, Shots!" being used colloquially.

 Music video

 The music video for the song was uploaded to YouTube on December 4, 2009.
 The video was filmed at Tao Beach at the Venetian Hotel in Las Vegas.
 The video begins with people sunbathing at the Tao Beach pool.
-Suddenly, Lil Jon, LMFAO, Q, Eric D-Lux and many others appear out of nowhere and began singing the song.
+Suddenly, Lil Jon, LMFAO, Q, Eric D-Lux, and many others appear out of nowhere and began singing the song.
 The video also features GoonRock, who later appears in LMFAO's hit singles "Party Rock Anthem" and "Champagne Showers".